Chinese woman with mystery virus quarantined in Thailand

 BANGKOK: A Chinese woman has been quarantined in Thailand with a mystery strain of coronavirus, the first time it has been detected outside China, the Thai Health Ministry said on Monday (Jan 13).

-A 61-year-old man last week became the first person to die in China from a respiratory illness believed caused by a new virus from the same family as SARS, which claimed hundreds of lives more than a decade ago.
+A 61-year-old man last week became the first person to die in China from a respiratory illness that is believed to be caused by a new virus from the same family as SARS, which claimed hundreds of lives more than a decade ago.

 Forty-one people with pneumonia-like symptoms have so far been diagnosed with the new virus in Wuhan, with seven in critical condition, Wuhan health authorities said on Saturday.